andyvanee/andyvanee/src/_posts/2013-05-03-spamming-the-internet.md

 #### Comments

 On May 7, 2013 7:07 AM, "Jack" wrote:
-> Funny story, I found this post from completely unrelated search terms hitting feedr.*.
+> Funny story, I found this post from completely unrelated search terms hitting feedr.
 >
 > IMO you're fine, re-distributing content is pretty normal.
 You could always slap a robots.txt on feedr.
 >